greg-js/arch-wiki-md-repo/wiki/_content/english/GRUB.md

 **Note:**

 *   GRUB supports [Btrfs](/index.php/Btrfs "Btrfs") as root (without a separate `/boot` file system needed), only compressed with either zlib (the btrfs default) or LZO.
-*   GRUB does not support [F2FS](/index.php/F2FS "F2FS") as root ,so you will need a separate `/boot` with a supported file system.
+*   GRUB does not support [F2FS](/index.php/F2FS "F2FS") as root, so you will need a separate `/boot` with a supported file system.
 *   For GRUB's XFS support, see [XFS#Installation](/index.php/XFS#Installation "XFS") with the linked [FS#46856](https://bugs.archlinux.org/task/46856).

+**Note:** As of grub-1:2.02.beta2-6, there is not native support to boot to a root filesystem contained on an NVMe device.
+Users wishing to do so are directed to [grub-git](https://aur.archlinux.org/packages/grub-git/) which does allow for this.

 ## BIOS systems